co-cart/co-cart/readme.txt

 == Changelog ==

 If you like CoCart, please take a moment to [provide a review](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/reviews/#new-post).
 It helps to keep the plugin going strong, and is greatly appreciated.

+= v3.1.1 - 2nd March, 2022 =

+**ðŸ”¥ This is a HOTFIX!**

+### Bug Fix

+* When updating an individual item in cart, the product data is not passed when validating the quantity and is causing a fatal error. [issue #319][https://github.com/co-cart/co-cart/issues/319]

+> Developer note: This is because an improvement was made when adding items to the cart using the same function that is used to validate the quantity and I forgot to update the parameters for when it's used to update an item.
+My bad.

 = v3.1.0 - 28th February, 2022 =